hugomg/xjump-sdl/README.md

 This version of xjump tries to keep the interface closer to the original xjump.
 For example, it launches straight into the game instead of into a menu.
+The smooth scrolling feature is inspired by GNUJump though :)